MrRar/edit_skin/README.md

 `for_player`
 This property is used to restrict the item to a specific player or players.
 If set to a string, the string is a player name.
 If set to a table, the table is an array of player names.

+`rank`
+This property is used to change the application order of the skin item when applied to a player.
+The default ranks for each item type are:

+base: 10

+footwear: 20

+eye: 30

+mouth: 40

+bottom: 50

+top: 60

+hair: 70

+headwear: 80

+Lower ranks are applied to the player first and can thus be covered by higher rank items.

 ### `edit_skin.show_formspec(player)`
 Show the skin configuration screen.
 `player` is a player ObjectRef.